dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-deploy.md

 Adding the `--dev` flag initializes Dapr on the Kubernetes cluster on your current context with the addition of Redis and Zipkin deployments.

-The steps are similar to the above, save for the inclusion of the `--dev` flag being appended to the init command like so:
+The steps are similar to the above, save for the inclusion of the `--dev` flag being appended to the init command:

  ```bash
  dapr init -k --dev
  ```

-The expected output will be:
+Expected output:

 ```bash
 ⌛  Making the jump to hyperspace...